 First line functions manage the customer experience and ensure all new credit applications are submitted in compliance with established procedures.
-In this they are supported by the updated policy documents and relevant calculators/ models for the assessment of applications.
+They are supported by the updated policy documents and relevant calculators/ models for the assessment of applications.
 The backbook is managed in a similar way.